Fechin/reference/README.md

-## Contribute
+## Contributing
-See [CONTRIBUTING.md](https://github.com/Randy8080/reference/blob/main/CONTRIBUTING.md) for ways to get started.
+See [the contribution guide](https://github.com/Randy8080/reference/blob/main/CONTRIBUTING.md) for ways to get started.

 ## License